Understanding AWS Lambda scaling and throughput

 You can also set the function concurrency to zero, which stops any function invocations and acts as an off-switch.
 This can be useful to stop Lambda invocations when you have an issue with a downstream resource.
 It can give you time to fix the issue before removing or increasing the concurrency to allow invocations to continue.

 The function initialization process can introduce latency for your applications.
 You can reduce this latency by configuring Provisioned Concurrency for a function version or alias.
-This prepares runtime environments in advance, running the function initialization process, so the function is ready to invoke when needed.
+This prepares execution environments in advance, running the function initialization process, so the function is ready to invoke when needed.

 This is primarily useful for synchronous requests to ensure you have enough concurrency before an expected traffic spike.
 You can still burst above this using standard concurrency.
 The following example shows Provisioned Concurrency configured as 10.
 Lambda runs the init process for 10 functions, and then when requests arrive, immediately runs the invocation.